Assessing Factual Music Comprehension in Large Audio Language Models

+We do not separately benchmark the earlier versions of model families already represented above by their most recent release.
+This includes Qwen-Audio~\cite{qwen-audio} (the predecessor to Qwen2-Audio) and Qwen2.5-Omni~\cite{qwen2.5-omni} (the predecessor to Qwen3-Omni), as well as Audio Flamingo~\cite{audio-flamingo} and Audio Flamingo~2~\cite{audio-flamingo2} (the predecessors to Audio Flamingo~3).
+In each case, the newer release uses a stronger LLM backbone, a stronger audio encoder, and substantially more training data than its predecessor, and outperforms it across the relevant benchmarks reported by the authors; we therefore treat the newer release as representative of the family for our purposes.

-Beyond these widely tested models, other systems have been proposed in the literature.
-LLark~\citep{llark} enables more detailed music captioning on longer paragraphs, but has not released checkpoints for replication.
-MuMu-LLaMA~\citep{mumu-llama} is another recent model, though the currently available checkpoint is corrupted and cannot be systematically tested.
-As more trained models and usable checkpoints are released, the evaluation frameworks established in prior work will provide a foundation for more comprehensive assessment of factuality and generative quality in music–language modeling.
+Beyond these family predecessors, two other music-focused models warrant mention.
+LLark~\cite{llark} enables more detailed music captioning on longer paragraphs, but has not released checkpoints for replication.
+MuMu-LLaMA~\cite{mumu-llama} is another recent music-focused model, though the publicly released checkpoint is corrupted and cannot be systematically tested.
+As more usable checkpoints are released, the evaluation framework established in this paper provides a foundation for assessing factual correctness in music--language modeling.